Our organisation

 Prof. Dr. Eike Lüdeling

-University of Bonn
+University Bonn

 Lars Neumeister

-Toxicity expert
+Toxicology expert

-expert in the field of sustainable plant protection
+Expert in the field of sustainable plant protection

 Kai Wagner